Manage Cookies and related technologies on this site

 Steve Huntingford added: “Our previous research highlighted a ‘knowledge gap’ among new car buyers, with car manufacturers not providing enough information on the benefits of owning an EV.
 Since then, many manufacturers have updated the information on their websites, but more could still be done.
 The more people learn about the benefits of running and owning an electric car, the faster the technology can reach its full potential.”

-We may receive a commission or other financial benefit from our lenders for arranging finance for you.
+We typically receive a commission or other financial benefit from our lenders for arranging finance for you.
 For further information on our commission arrangements please see our Finance Commission Disclosure Statement

 List of Companies for credit-broking and insurance distribution